Review: Capital One Lounge at JFK, New York

 Seating Area

-As you would expect with the lounge that has expanded by more than 3,000 square feet, seating was plentiful and not once did I feel like the lounge was overcrowded.
-Certain sections of the lounge were more trafficked than others but in general, there was plenty of seats for everyone.
+As you would expect, with the lounge having expanded by more than 3,000 square feet, seating was plentiful, and I did not feel like the lounge was overcrowded.
+Certain sections of the lounge were more trafficked than others, but in general, there were plenty of seats for everyone.

 They had different types of lighting to suit everyone’s needs.